-•Extremely low, $n-2 \ge 10^{15}$ cm-3, background carrier concentrations in undoped GaN materials.
+•Extremely low, $n\sim2 \times 10^{15} \text{ cm}^{-3}$ , background carrier concentrations in undoped GaN materials.

 These material advances lie along a critical path to the fabrication of reliable semiconductor devices, and will significantly improve the device performance as demonstrated by the Nichia Chemical Co.
 As will be discussed in detail within this proposal, the LED lamp of Nichia, although exciting, has several difficulties.
 A primary difficulty is a relatively short lifetime, with degradation observable almost immediately.
 The second difficulty with the current LED is that the optical recombination mechanism is based upon donor-acceptor recombination.
-For both LED operation with good color saturation and for any laser diode, a spectrally narrow recombination mechanism is required, i.e., an active region typified by direct band-to-band recombination.
+For both LED operation with good color saturation and for any laser diode, a spectrally narrow recombination.
 Finally, the compositions used in the Nichia diode span a limited range of the AlGaInN alloy composition range.